GLI 402: Democracy and Justice for All

 - Engage in class debates and writing assignments relating these texts and foundational ideas to current events, global politics, and students’ communities.

 - Learn about civic engagement by creating, implementing, and presenting community-based projects.

 - Look at issues of democracy, government, and civics at both the local and global level.

 How can I apply for a TA position?

-Students who enroll in GLI 402 are eligible to apply for a paid teaching assistant (TA) position that will take place in Summer 2022!
+Students who enroll in GLI 402 during the spring semester can be a paid teaching assistant (TA) over the summer! position that will take place during the summer session!
 Visit our How to Apply page for more information about this TA opportunity.